jonathanbossenger/WC-Add-to-Cart-by-Product/readme.txt

 == Installation ==

-Installing "WooCommerce Add to Cart by Product" can be done either by searching for "WooCommerce Add to Cart by Product" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Add to Cart by Product for WooCommerce" can be done either by searching for "Add to Cart by Product for WooCommerce" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard